Accessible Palace of Holyroodhouse Edinburgh

 Trams & Buses:

-These also arrive near Waverley Market on Princes Street, so simply follow the directions above too (the bit from Princes Street to the Palace of Holyroodhouse - or to Edinburgh Castle and the subsequent Edinburgh Royal Mile DIY Walking Tour).
+These also arrive near Waverley Market on Princes Street, so from the bus or tram, simply follow the directions above too (the bit from Princes Street to the Palace of Holyroodhouse – or to Edinburgh Castle and the subsequent Edinburgh Royal Mile DIY Walking Tour).

 Access - Entrance to the Palace of Holyroodhouse in Edinburgh

 The ticket office at the main entrance to the Palace of Holyroodhouse is completely wheelchair accessible (and this is where you’ll first come into contact with the extremely helpful Palace of Holyroodhouse staff).

 Concessionary rates are available to wheelchair users, and a companion is admitted free of charge.